redpanda-data/connect/website/docs/components/inputs/http_server.md

 ### Endpoints

-The following fields specify endpoints that are registered for sending messages:
+The following fields specify endpoints that are registered for sending messages, and support path parameters of the form `/{foo}`, which are added to ingested messages as metadata:

 #### `path` (defaults to `/post`)